 Driving along Route 66 in 1962, Ed Ruscha pulled over at the Jack Rabbit Trading Post just outside Joseph City, Arizona.
 [Read more…] about Traces of the Artist in the Exhibition Ed Ruscha: Archaeology and Romance

 Through January 6, 2019

 The Ransom Center presents the exhibition “Ed Ruscha: Archaeology and Romance” from Aug.
 11, 2018, through Jan.
 6, 2019.
 [Read more…] about Ed Ruscha: Archaeology and Romance

 Since coming to the Ransom Center in 2008, Margie Rine has significantly contributed to the Center’s development efforts.
-[Read more…] about The woman behind it all: Q&A with Director of Development Margie Rine
+[Read more…] about Meet the Staff: Q&A with Director of Development Margie Rine

 The Edward Ruscha Papers and Art Collection at the Harry Ransom Center includes preliminary layout sheets for Hard Light, a collaborative artist’s book published by Ruscha and Lawrence Weiner in 1978.
 [Read more…] about Ransom Center conservator treats preliminary layouts for Ed Ruscha’s Hard Light

-Please click on thumbnails to view larger images.
+Please click on thumbnails below to view larger images.